dariolbs/termetris/README.md

 # termetris
-A simple tetris game in C using the curses library
+A simple tetris game in C using the ncurses library

 ## compile
 ```